 A Heritage of Pride

-There may be more storied courses, but you’ll be hard pressed to find a course that blends better with its surroundings.
-Apple Valley emphasizes the natural beauty of the Central Ohio Region, providing golfers of all skill levels an intriguing mix of challenge and satisfaction.
+Opening in 1972, the Apple Valley Golf Course emphasizes the natural beauty of the Central Ohio Region that Johnny Appleseed so loved, providing golfers of all skill levels an intriguing mix of challenge and satisfaction.
 In short, Apple Valley is everything a good golf course should be.
-This is largely due to the efforts of architects Bill Newcomb and John Robinson and to the love and care of the Mickley family.
+This is largely due to the efforts of architects Bill Newcomb and John Robinson and to the love and care of the Mickley family who have operated the course since 1982.

 As Apple Valley's reputation grew and spread, it came to be famous not only as top-tier public course, but also as a premier competition course.
 In 1977, Apple Valley hosted the Division 3 NCAA National Championship, and is also home to Ohio’s Division 1 High School Regional Championship as well as the Ohio Public Links Championship.